arianaroz/isys254-simpleFoodApp/README.md

 Assignment 2 Part 2

 Development of a mobile application on Android operating system using React Native.
-Application for CCS (Campus Common System)
+Application for CCS (Campus Common System).